-1. The direct ranging procedure defined by the solutions for KI#4 can be directly used for Assistant UE to get the relative position of the UE1 and UE2 relative to the Assistant UE respectively.
+1. The direct ranging procedure defined by the solutions for KI#4 can be directly used for Assistant UE(s) to get the relative position of the UE1 and UE2 relative to the Assistant UE(s) respectively.

-2. UE1 as the initiator UE performs the ranging result calculation based on the relative position of the UE1 and UE2 relative to the Assistant UE.
+2. UE1 as the initiator UE performs the ranging result calculation based on the relative position of the UE1 and UE2 relative to the Assistant UE(s).